servo/servo/tests/wpt/README.md

 When a larger number of changes is required, this process can be automated.
-This first requires saving the raw, unformatted log from a test run, for example by running `./mach test-wpt --log-raw /tmp/servo.log`.
+This first requires saving the raw, unformatted log from a test run, for example by running:

+    ./mach test-wpt --log-raw /tmp/servo.log

 Once the log is saved, run from the root directory:

     ./mach update-wpt /tmp/servo.log

+The same process can be done for the legacy layout engine:

+    ./mach test-wpt --legacy-layout --log-raw /tmp/servo-legacy.log
+    ./mach update-wpt --legacy-layout /tmp/servo-legacy.log

+The updated expectations will be in `tests/wpt/meta/` and `tests/wpt/meta-legacy-layout/` respectively.

 Writing new tests
 =================